-Requirement Petitions filed after July 1 must include a copy of the value change notice or other determination notice being appealed.
-(RCW 84.40.038 and WAC 458-14-056) What the law says s Only complete and timely filed taxpayer petitions can be considered by boards of equalization.
+Petitions filed after July 1 must include a copy of the value change notice or other determination notice being appealed.
+(RCW 84.40.038 and WAC 458-14-056)

+Only complete and timely filed taxpayer petitions can be considered by boards of equalization.
 Petitions must be made on a form prescribed or approved by the Department.
 Any petition not conforming to the requirements on the form cannot be considered complete.

-What we found During the Department's review of the Board's processes, we discorrect petitions filed after July 1 did not include a copy of the value change or other determination notice made by the Assessor as required on the petition form.
+During the Department's review of the Board's processes, we discovered the petitions filed after July 1 did not include a copy of the value change notice or other determination notice made by the Assessor as required on the petition form.

 The Clerk stated that she never receives the value change notices from the Assessor.
 However, the Assessor informs her of the date that the value change notices are sent to the taxpayers.

-Action needed to meet requirement Petitions made after July 1 that do not include a copy of the change of value notice or other determination notice are incomplete and must be returned to the taxpayer with a form letter explaining the situation.
+Petitions made after July 1 that do not include a copy of the change of value notice or other determination notice are incomplete and must be returned to the taxpayer with a form letter explaining the situation.
 The form letter should include a reasonable deadline for the taxpayer to return the completed petition.
 If the petition is not returned by the deadline stated in the letter, the petition must be rejected.

-Why it's important Without a copy of the change of value notice or other determination notice accompanying a petition when it is filed after July 1, it is impossible to determine if the petition has been filed timely.
+Without a copy of the change of value notice or other determination notice accompanying a petition when it is filed after July 1, it is impossible to determine if the petition has been filed timely.
 Only complete and timely filed petitions can be granted a hearing.